ojo-network/ojo/docs/design/002-airdrop.md

 ### Constants

 - `ExpiryBlock` - The block at which all unclaimed AirdropAccounts will instead mint tokens into the community pool.
 After this block, all unclaimed airdrop accounts will no longer be able to be claimed.
 - `DelegationFactor` - The percentage of the initial airdrop that users must delegate in order to receive their second portion.
-E.g., if we want to require users to stake their entire initial airdrop to receive a second portion, this will be `1`.
+E.g., if we want to require users to stake their entire initial airdrop, this will be `1`.
-- `AidropFactor` - The multiplier for the amount of tokens users will receive once they claim their airdrop.
-E.g., if we want to require users to stake half of their airdrop to receive a second equal half, this will be `2`.
+- `AirdropFactor` - The multiplier for the amount of tokens users will receive once they claim their airdrop.
+E.g., if we want users to receive an equal second half, this will be `2`.

 ### Proposed API